Former Head of Pre-Law Office, Northeastern University, & Admissions Officer, Brown University

 Yes, law schools require applicants to complete college before enrolling.

-10. What Degree Do You Need for Law School?
+10. Do You Need a Bachelor to Go to Law School?

 11. Which Test Should I Take to Get Into Law School?